How to start a new month right!

 1. Review

 Newton’s first law of motion states that a moving object will stay in motion and a static object will remain static unless an external force acts on it.
-The thing is that this holds true for most people and their behaviors too!
-We are always waiting for a ‘rescue’ or some external magical to happen to us to move forward instead of making it happen for ourselves.
+The thing is that this holds true for most people and their behavior too!
+We are always waiting for a ‘rescue’ or some external magical thing to happen to us to move us forward instead of making it happen ourselves.
 And thus, reviewing your weeks, months, and years is essential!
-The two major questions to ask yourself when reviewing anything is-
+The two major questions to ask yourself when reviewing anything is:

 – What did I do well last week/month/year?